 UMBC was ranked No. 1 in the U.S. News rankings of "up and coming" universities for six consecutive years.
 In the fall 2015 ranking of "most innovative schools," UMBC was No. 4 in the nation.
 These rankings reflect results of a poll of presidents, provosts, and admissions officers at other national research universities.
 Times Higher Education has five times recognized UMBC as one of the world's top 100 young universities for strong research, innovation, and an international outlook.
-The Princeton Review, Kiplinger's Personal Finance, and Fiske Guide to Colleges have repeatedly named UMBC as a "great college to work for" for six consecutive years, highlighting the campus on its "honor roll" for the past four years.
+The Princeton Review, Kiplinger's Personal Finance, and Fiske Guide to Colleges have repeatedly named UMBC a "best value" university.
+The Chronicle of Higher Education has recognized UMBC as a "great college to work for" for six consecutive years, highlighting the campus on its "honor roll" for the past four years.